 Let’s say that you fall into the category of businesses described above.
 In that case, you wouldn’t be conducting a federal trademark search to clear your mark from a use perspective.
-You’ve already been using it and it is unlikely that you would change your trademark even if the search revealed that someone else was using an identical or similar mark first.
+You’ve already been using it and it’s unlikely that you would change your trademark even if the search revealed that someone else was using an identical or similar mark first.
 Rather, you would probably only want to know whether your mark is eligible for federal trademark registration.
 A comprehensive search of the Trademark Office’s records would provide you with that information and would let you know whether filing a trademark application would be a waste of money or not.

 Fortunately, you can conduct a basic federal trademark search on the Trademark Office’s website through the Trademark Electronic Search System (TESS).
-This is often called a “knockout” USPTO trademark search because it will uncover very obvious conflicts that an experienced trademark attorney would find very quickly.
-However, this is not a substitute for a comprehensive federal trademark search because the limited functionality of the Trademark Office’s electronic search system will not disclose all potentially conflicting marks.
+This is often called a “knockout” USPTO trademark search because it will uncover obvious conflicts that an experienced trademark attorney would find very quickly.
+However, this is not a substitute for a comprehensive federal trademark search because the limited functionality of the Trademark Office’s electronic search system won’t disclose all potentially conflicting marks.

 After you complete your “knockout” search, you should hire a US trademark attorney to conduct a more robust federal trademark search prior to adopting, using, or attempting to register your trademark.
 A knowledgeable and trustworthy trademark attorney will give you a legal opinion informing you of the risks associated with using and registering your trademark, and you’ll be able to sleep at night knowing your trademark search was thorough and complete.

 Questions About the Importance of a Federal Trademark Search?

 If you have any questions about why performing a federal trademark search is so important to the successful clearance and ownership of your trademark, please contact me right away for your free consultation.
 I may be reached at (314) 749-4059, firstname.lastname@example.org, or through my contact form (below).
 I look forward to hearing from you soon.